katcipis/sicp/README.md

 guarantee that the result will be the same.
-Functional programming is a completely different way to think, and when programming on a pure functional way the order of operations is completely independent from time or any external interaction, it is defined by the code itself, that is why is so easy to debug and analyze this kind of code, but it wont solve all your problem.
+Functional programming is a completely different way to think, and when programming on a pure functional way the order of operations is completely independent from time or any external interaction, it is defined by the code itself, that is why is so easy to debug and analyze this kind of code, but it wont solve all your problems.
 One very easy way to see that functional programming can be easier to understand and debug is that correlation and composition is always explicit, when order doesn't matters this is explicit on code.
 For example, on a purely functional lisp, this: